Seeing the elephant: Origins

 The phrase may have taken on its American form in 1796 with exhibitor Jacob Crowninshield's Asian elephant display in New York City, at the corner of Beaver and Broadway.
 A young, 8-foot tall animal was shipped from India to become the first live elephant exhibition in America.
 It drew visitors from as far as Pennsylvania and Virginia, making "I saw the elephant" into a famous claim of worldly experience.

-The fixed exhibition had gained such renown that, in 1808, Hachaliah Bailey purchased "Old Bet" from Crowninshield for one thousand dollars; and while this was a steep price tag, the hefty returns on his purchase allowed him to later invest in more animals.
+The fixed exhibition had gained such renown that, in 1808, Hachaliah Bailey purchased the first circus elephant, "Old Bet", from Crowninshield for one thousand dollars; and while this was a steep price tag, the hefty returns on his purchase allowed him to later invest in more animals.
 Old Bet traveled extensively with Bailey charging 25 cents for the curious to "see" the elephant.

 The phrase was shown to have possibly gained widespread usage by the 1830s from the book Georgia Scenes published in 1835 by regional author Augustus Baldwin Longstreet.
 "That's sufficient, as Tom Haynes said when he saw the Elephant."
 Longstreet's book about rural Georgia (during a Gold Rush) had little to do with the more western venues for later "elephant sightings".

 A Washington D.C. newspaper article in 1848 mistakenly gives an alternate origin for seeing the elephant.
 This article, entitled "Seeing the Elephant," says the phrase came from a Philadelphia theatre "a few years" earlier.
 A play their theater was putting on was in need of an elephant but the few circulating circus elephants were not available and so they made a makeshift elephant and put a man inside to control the few movements the animal had to make.
 The audiences loved it and were extremely responsive.
 Unfortunately, the man they put inside was fond of his spirits, and one night he became so drunk he walked the elephant off the stage and into the music pit.
 The audience left laughing and joking, "Have you seen the elephant?"